 Canadian author William Blackwell studied journalism at Calgary’s Mount Royal University and English literature at Vancouver’s University of British Columbia.
 He worked as a print journalist for many years before deciding to pen dark fiction novels.
-He has written over seventeen novels and has also written for advertising companies, radio stations, and numerous newspapers.
+He has written over twenty novels and has also written for advertising companies, radio stations, and numerous newspapers.

 Prior to his writing career, Blackwell held many titles including laborer, painter, auto-body mechanic, road lane marker, fish-plant worker, gas jockey, clothing salesman, used car salesman, hardware sales clerk, warehouse shipper/receiver and even a short stint shoveling crap for a living.

-Although he writes predominantly horror novels, Blackwell has dabbled in other genres including sci-fi, psychological thriller, dark thriller, inspirational fiction, post-apocalyptic fiction, and paranormal.
+Although he writes predominantly horror novels, Blackwell has dabbled in other genres including science fiction, psychological thriller, dark thriller, inspirational fiction, post-apocalyptic fiction, and paranormal.
 Some of his novels are difficult to categorize as they cross into multiple genres.
 His work has been characterized as edgy, graphic, and at time terrifying.